Get Your Estate Plan in Gear

 Don't put off this important piece of the financial-planning process.

-When Ginnie and Alan wrote me to request a portfolio makeover, they were feeling nervous about their portfolio's ability to last through what they hoped would be a long and fruitful retirement.
+When Ginnie and Alan wrote me previously, they were feeling nervous about their portfolio's ability to last through what they hoped would be a long and fruitful retirement.
 But this couple wasn't thinking only about themselves.
 As parents of a daughter with special needs, they were seeking guidance on what to do to ensure that their child would be able to remain independent and have enough money to cover her needs.
 Their 20-something daughter was employed and living on her own nearby, but she relied on them for ongoing financial support.

 Of course, any time you hear the word "attorney," it's natural to worry about the costs you'll rack up.
 You might be tempted to postpone creating an estate plan, assuming that you need to have a lot of assets to make the process worthwhile.
 Alternatively, many individuals wait until they have children to create an estate plan.
 But everyone--regardless of life stage or the size of their portfolio--should think about hiring an attorney to draft the basic estate-planning documents: a will, a living will, and powers of attorney.